Dynatrace/Dynatrace-EventDrivenAnsible/docs/dt_webhook.md

 * Checkout the GitHub repository

 * Create a vars.yml file in the rulebooks directory and configure the variable var_eda_token.
-This “token variable” will then be used when running the rulebook and passed to the event-source plugin.
+This "token variable" will then be used when running the rulebook and passed to the event-source plugin.
 Hint: Currently the token configuration is done by setting a variable.
 This will be changed in the future.

 ```